This is an easy task to do that almost any DIY person can readily get done.

 Most dead batteries can be fully charged in 2-5 hours.

 Using a slow trickle charge overnight is often the best method.

-A good car battery will hold a charge above 12 Volt DC.
+A good car battery will hold a charge above 12-Volts DC.

-It can be checked with a multi meter.
+The battery DC voltage can be checked with a multi-meter.